 The Postal Exam 473 is required for those who are interested in obtaining an entry-level position with the U.S. Postal Service.
 If you want to become a postal carrier, mail handler, sorter machine operator, or a mail processor, you will be required to take this exam.
 The exam measures your speed, accuracy, and memory.

-How long is my Postal Exam 473 score good for?
+How long is my score good for?

-What is on the Postal Exam 473?
+What is on the USPS Exam?

 • Address Checking